STATE OF THE ISLANDS

 Chris is a Member of CHATHAM HOUSE - the Royal Institute of International Affairs.

-Complementary skills are provided by Angus who is a qualified Chartered Accountant and deeply involved in island accounting, financial planning, and training for over a thirty year period.
+Complementary skills are provided by Angus who is a qualified Chartered Accountant and deeply involved over a thirty year period in island accounting, financial planning, and training.
 Many of his clients are wholly reliant upon the continuing economic success of an island and, therefore, Angus has to be very aware of the impact that any change in this position can have on the local business environment.

 Angus' academic credentials include Master’s degrees in Business Administration, Economics and Politics, and Education.
 He also holds a Postgraduate Certificate in Accountancy together with a Teaching Certificate.